 Specialized Stumpjumper Comp Mountain Bike – 18″ Frame / 27 speeds / 26″ wheel

-18″ Medium Suspension aluminium frame
+18″ Medium Suspension aluminium Frame

-Specialized Tyres, in used condition
+Maxxis Argent Tyres, in great condition

 In Ready to ride order

-Eye-catching Black and silver colour combo
+Eye-catching Black and Grey colour combo

 Quality Fox Rear Shock and fork